*Actual Banff Plastic Surgery Patient

 A breast lift (mastopexy) can give you a more youthful silhouette and the confidence to match.
 Often a mastopexy alone will give our patients a good result, but if your breasts are too small or if there is a significant loss of fullness in the upper part of your breast, then the addition of an implant may be needed.
 You may also like your breast size but want to improve their shape by correcting the sagging and improving the emptiness in the top half of your breast.

 Women looking for ways to enhance the appearance of their breasts have a number of options available to them today.
 We take care to understand your desires and explain the differences between what an augmentation alone would achieve, what a mastopexy (lift) alone would achieve, and when an implant is needed to enhance the mastopexy results.
 Our patients often choose a breast lift when they are bothered by drooping, sagging breasts that affect their confidence and prevent them from wearing certain types of clothing.
-Drs.
-Hall-Findlay and MacLennan have provided Banff Plastic Surgery patients with breast lift procedures, with and without implants, for more than three decades.
+Dr. Hall-Findlay has provided Banff Plastic Surgery patients with breast lift procedures, with and without implants, for more than three decades.

 Dr. Hall-Findlay is known around the world for her modifications of the vertical breast reduction procedure and she has adapted this method, often called the “Hall-Findlay” technique, to the breast lift – with and without implants.
 She gives teaching courses on all aspects of aesthetic breast surgery numerous times throughout the year and she has performed surgery for demonstration purposes worldwide.